 Eat Their Vomit

 Vomit is unpleasant so, when a cat eats it, it’s understandable that the owner will want to know why.
 Random vomiting is quite frequent in cats.
 Many cats throw up hairballs or other foreign objects to remove them from the stomach.
 However, unlike the well-known myth, it’s not healthy for a cat to vomit regularly.

 The truth is, no one really knows why a cat eats its vomit.
 Many experts believe it to be behavioral.
 Some cats might like the taste, while others might want to clean the mess up.
 A cat might even hide its sick from predators or other threats so that it can’t be found.

 It’s more important to understand why a cat is vomiting in the first place.
 Prevention and treatment can help stop a cat from eating vomit.
-The most common reasons for sickness in cats include:
+The most common reasons include: